 Situated beside the village of Milltown are the Abbey/Monastery, Church and Round Tower of Drumlane, which dates back to the year 555.
 The founder of Drumlane is believed to be Saint Colmcille.
 The name of Saint Mogue is used in close association with Drumlane but there are many reasons for concluding that the foundation is older than his time.
 The exact date of its foundation cannot be fixed with certainty but the historical evidence leads to the conclusion it belongs to the early part of the sixth century.

-Saint Mogue parents before his birth in 555 were believed to have visited the monastery of Drumlane where a vision foretold them of the future sanctity of their son.
+Saint Mogue’s parents, before his birth in 555, were believed to have visited the monastery of Drumlane where a vision foretold them of the future sanctity of their son.
 St. Mogue also known as Aidan was born on Port Island in the parish of Templeport in about circa 560.
-Other convincing evidence is supported of the view that Saint Colmcille himself was the founder of Drumlane is afforded by the close connection, which existed in the succeeding centuries between Ceanannus (Kells) and Drumlane.
+Other convincing evidence is supportive of the view that Saint Colmcille himself was the founder of Drumlane is afforded by the close connection which existed in the succeeding centuries between Ceanannus (Kells) and Drumlane.
 St. Mogue spent a lot of time at Drumlane and later travelled to Wales, England and later became bishop of Ferns dioceses in Co.
 Wexford.
 He returned occasionally to Drumlane.
-After a long and arduous missionary career, he found death approaching he left Ferns and returned to Drumlane “in the maturity of his age and days.”
+After a long and arduous missionary career, he found death approaching.
+He left Ferns and returned to Drumlane “in the maturity of his age and days.”
 At Drumlane he had a stange and wondrous vision/premonition of the battles that would happen in Drumlane between the O’Reilly’s and O’Rourke’s.
-An angel having, through St. Colmcille interpreted the vision commanded that he should raise and go to Cuillin na bFer (old name for Rossinver), Co.
+An angel having, through St. Colmcille interpreted the vision, commanded that he should rise and go to Cuillin na bFer (old name for Rossinver), Co.
 Leitrim or Cell Mor Feidlimid (Kilmore).
 He then moved to Rossinver in County Leitrim.
 He died in Rossinver in circa 632 and is buried there.
 His feast day is 31 January.

 Saint Mogue’s Holy Well is located in the townland of Derrintinny about 1 mile from Drumlane.
 There is a flag-stone located beside the well that according to popular belief has an imprint of the Saint’s knees visible on it called Slun Maedoc, i.e. Saint Mogue’s knees beside this well.
 Many kings and chiefs of Breifne are believed to have been baptised at this holy well.
 There is also another Holy Well dedicated to St. Mogue in the townland of Kilnacross in the parish of Kildallan only a few miles from Drumlane.